dmlc/xgboost/guide/README.md

 the reduction operation will be a summation, and the result will become ```a = {1, 3, 5}```.
 You can also run the example with different processes by setting -n to different values.

-In order to make the library available for a wider range of developers, we decided to provide a python wrapper to our C++ code.
-Developers can now program rabit applications in Python!
+If you are more familiar with python, you can also use rabit in python.
 The same example as before can be found in [basic.py](basic.py):

 ```python
 import numpy as np